-- Aggregate shall be crushed concrete or limestone compacted such that it supports the weight of typical vehicles.
-Loose gravel or sand is not allowable. - Aggregate driveways shall generally be 12 feet wide with a 4 inch compacted depth. - Change orders submitted must include associated calculations, site plan/aerial mapping with dimensions requested, and photographic evidence documenting the additional need. - 'Split-lane' style driveways are not allowable. - Driveways required to extend beyond the home shall require upper management approval. - Total driveway considerations exceeding \$4,500.00 total shall require upper management approval. - Total driveway considerations not exceeding \$4,500.00 shall require a DCO to account for the difference in cost.
+- Aggregate shall be crushed concrete, limestone or similar materials compacted such that it supports the weight of typical vehicles.
+Loose gravel or sand is not allowable. - Aggregate driveways shall generally be 12 feet wide with a 4 inch compacted depth. - Change orders submitted must include associated calculations, site plan/aerial mapping with dimensions requested, and photographic evidence documenting the additional need. - 'Split-lane' style driveways are not allowable. - Driveways required to extend beyond the home shall require upper management approval. - Total driveway considerations exceeding \$4,500.00 total shall be eligible for up to \$11.00/sq-ft for Concrete driveways and \$4.60/sq-ft for gravel driveways when requested in advance via the standard change order process. - Total driveway considerations not exceeding \$4,500.00 shall require a DCO to account for the difference in cost.